 Crossing an international border to seek asylum is legal.
 International refugee law—which the U.S. helped create in the wake of World War II—recognizes the reality that refugees often aren’t in a position to follow regular procedures.

 For that reason, the 1951 Refugee Convention prohibits states from penalizing asylum seekers based on their manner of entry.
-Moreover, several human-rights organizations have documented systemic turn backs at official U.S. ports of entry.
+Moreover, several human-rights organizations have documented systemic turn-backs at official U.S. ports of entry.
 In other words, even when asylum seekers have made their way to an official U.S. border crossing and asked for asylum, officials have turned them back into Mexico, in violation of both U.S. treaty obligations and U.S. law.

 How is the IRC helping children fleeing from Central America?

-The IRC responds to humanitarian crises and helps people whose lives and livelihoods are shattered by conflict and disaster.
-We have been assisting children from Central America who have come to the U.S. to seek protection on their own, often with the intention of reuniting with family members residing in the U.S. Our work includes:
+In addition, we have been assisting children from Central America who have come to the U.S. to seek protection on their own, often with the intention of reuniting with family members residing in the U.S. Our work includes:

 - basic orientation for children and their sponsors on their rights;